michelefenu/json2interface/README.md

 ```

 ## Contributing
-This is mostly a personal project but suggestions and pull requests are always welcome
+Issues and pull requests are always welcome